JonathanBas/JonathanBas.github.io/index.md

 title: Home
 ---

-I am a postdoctoral researcher on the epidemiology and modelling of infectious diseases, with a focus on vector-borne diseases.
+I am a postdoctoral researcher working on the epidemiology and modelling of infectious diseases, with a focus on vector-borne and zoonotic diseases.

 This website is still in construction.